 The last condition for a team to become effective is expert team-focused coaching.

 What is team coaching?

-Coaching a team is about group processes, a team coach will help the members of a team to use their collective resources well to accomplish the collective task.
-Examples: (1) lead a launch meeting before work begins, (2) provide team members feedback about their problem analysis process, (3) asking a team reflective questions about why they made a decision.
-The purpose of the interventions is to raise the team engagement and orient them with their tasks (1), help the team increase the quality of their analytic work (2), or help the team make better use of their knowledge and experience (3).
+Coaching a team is about group processes; a team coach will help the team members use their resources well to accomplish the collective task.
+Examples: (1) lead a launch meeting before work begins, (2) provide team members feedback about their problem analysis process, (3) ask the reflective team questions about why they made a decision.
+The purpose of the interventions is to raise team engagement and orient them with their tasks (1), help the team increase the quality of their analytical work (2), or help the team make better use of their knowledge and experience (3).

 Hackman also says that when the coaching happens is just as important as the intervention itself.
 Let’s consider a basketball game.
 What’s the coach’s strategy in any of these points of the game:

 - What message does the coach give the team at the beginning of the game?

 - How about the middle of the game?

 - What is the coaching transmitting to the team at the end of the game?

 These are the coaching interventions proposed by Hackman at different moments in the team’s life cycle:

 1. When the team starts work on a product